thegworld/gtx-browser/content/public/README.md

 ## Dependencies on content

-Large parts of the Chromium codebase depend on `//content/public`.
+Large parts of the GTx Browser codebase depend on `//content/public`.
 Some notable directories that depend on it are (parts of) `//extensions`, `//chrome`, and `//weblayer`.
 Some directories in `//components` also depend on it, while conversely `//content` depends on some components.